cherrypicker707/Dotfiles/README.md

 My configuration uses **catppuccin mocha** colorscheme everywhere, where it is possible.

+Used font is JetBrains Mono.

-## Configured software
+## Required software
 - i3
 - polybar
 - rofi
 - ranger
 - alacritty
-- zathura
 - picom
-- ranger
+- flameshot